Bitter Automotive: SC

-The first SC model launched was the coupé in 1979, followed by the convertible in 1981 at the Frankfurt Auto Show and the sedan in 1984.
+The first SC model to be launched was the coupé, which was first shown in 1979 although sales did not start until the spring of 1981.
+It was followed by the convertible, first presented in 1981 at the Frankfurt Auto Show and going on sale in the spring of 1983.
+The final version to arrive was the sedan, shown in 1984 and becoming available in 1985.
 Like the CD, the SC was based on Opel's largest model at the time, the Opel Senator.
 It remained in production until 1989.